isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 }
 ```

 Straightforward, right?
-After a line executes, you mark it as executed.
+After a line executes, we mark it as executed.
-Then, before the program exits, you write out the coverage information somewhere.
+Then, before the program exits, we write out the coverage information somewhere.
-The rewriting process -- generating this code automatically -- might be a
+Getting a coverage tool to generate this code automatically might be
 bit involved, but conceptually what we're doing should be easy to understand.

-The implementation of `CoverageTracker` could be as simple as this.
+The implementation of `CoverageTracker` could be as simple as this:

 ```java The coverage tracker.
 package io.badawi.coverage.runtime;